The Therapeutic Benefits of Persimmon Many People Don’t Know About

 Persimmon’s native country is China, where it was nicknamed “Apple of the Orient“.
 From China, persimmon diffused into Japan, where it still plays a primary role in the Japanese cuisine, and then all over the world.

 Persimmon (Diospyros—Greek for “fruit of the gods“) is really not a fruit, but a large, round, succulent berry, with a smooth, thin peel of variable color (from yellow to brilliant orange), depending on the degree of ripening.
-The pulp is soft, creamy, almost gelatinous when the fruit is fully ripe.
+When the fruit is fully ripe, the pulp is soft, creamy and almost gelatinous.

 A ripe persimmon tastes very sweet and has a “honey flavor”.
 Some parts of the flesh may turn brown but this is not because it has turned bad, but is actually the sugar in the fruit.